kilian-group/phantom-reasoning/README.md

 # or on mac:
 brew install swi-prolog

-# Install phantom-wiki and phantom-reasoning in editable modes
-git clone git@github.com:kilian-group/phantom-wiki.git
-cd phantom-wiki
+# If need an editable version add as a submodule
-pip install -e ".[eval]"
+pip install phantom-wiki[eval]

-cd ..
-git clone git@github.com:anmolkabra/phantom-reasoning.git
-cd phantom-reasoning
 pip install -e ".[dev]"

 pip install flash-attn --no-build-isolation